redxzeta/react-bootstrap-watch-template/README.md

   document.getElementById("root")
 );
 ```
-Change Minty into any of the names mentioned in bootswatch
+Change minty into any of the names mentioned in bootswatch ie `lumen`

+`import "bootswatch/dist/lumen/bootstrap.min.css"; `

 [More Themes](https://bootswatch.com/)